 We continue to witness the tangible results produced by the Community Bank® model - not just in rural areas, but in our regional centres and the suburbs of our capital cities.

 Bendigo and Adelaide Bank continues to participate in the development of the Community Bank® model with an enormous sense of pride.
 We are indeed fortunate to partner with many vibrant and successful communities.

-The success of the Community Bank® network in its first decade indicates that the sky is the limit for communities that choose to realise the ambitions they have for the economic security of their residents and businesses.
+The success of the Community Bank® network since 1998 indicates that the sky is the limit for communities that choose to realise the ambitions they have for the economic security of their residents and businesses.